 If you are using native code, any data read from files, received over the network, or received from an IPC has the potential to introduce a security issue.
 The most common problems are buffer overflows, use after free, and off-by-one errors.
 Android provides a number of technologies, like ASLR and Data Execution Prevention (DEP), that reduce the exploitability of these errors, but they don't solve the underlying problem.
 You can prevent these vulnerabilities by carefully handling pointers and managing buffers.

 If you are using data within queries that are submitted to an SQL database or a content provider, SQL injection can be an issue.
 The best defense is to use parameterized queries, as discussed in the section about content providers.
 Limiting permissions to read-only or write-only can also reduce the potential for harm related to SQL injection.

 If you can't use the security features discussed in this section, make sure to use well-structured data formats and verify that the data conforms to the expected format.
 While blocking specific characters or performing character replacement can be an effective strategy, these techniques are error prone in practice, and we recommend avoiding them when possible.

-In general, the best approach for user data security is to minimize the use of APIs that access sensitive or personal user data.
+The best approach for user data security is to minimize the use of APIs that access sensitive or personal information.
 If you have access to user data, avoid storing or transmitting it if you can.
 Consider whether your application logic can be implemented using a hash or non-reversible form of the data.
-For example, your application might use the hash of an email address as a primary key to avoid transmitting or storing the email address.
-This reduces the chances of inadvertently exposing data, and it also reduces the chance of attackers attempting to exploit your application.
+For example, your app might use the hash of an email address as a primary key to avoid transmitting or storing the email address.
+This reduces the chances of inadvertently exposing data, and it also reduces the chance of attackers attempting to exploit your app.

 Also, consider whether your application could inadvertently expose personal information to other parties, such as third-party components for advertising or third-party services used by your application.
 If you don't know why a component or service requires personal information, don't provide it.
 In general, reducing the access to personal information by your application reduces the potential for problems in this area.